 Or maybe you didn’t know your insurance company offered a wide range of policies.

 What to do instead: If you've got insurance policies from different carriers, check with your agents.
-Ask what kinds of discounts they'll give you for consolidating with their company.
+Ask what kinds of discounts they'll give you for bundling all of your insurance policies with their company.
 Assuming that’s possible.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.